- Department of Aerospace Engineering and Mechanics (AEM)

-- have overall grade point averages of at least 2.5 on a 4.0 scale.
+- have an overall GPA of at least 2.5 on a 4.0 scale

 Other appropriate requirements may be established by the individual engineering departments.

 Conditional admission may be granted to applicants who are not graduates of ABET- or CSAB-accredited programs and who have Graduate Record Examination general test scores of 1000 or higher, as specified by the department of interest.
-Each applicant should have the equivalent of a 2.5 or higher grade point average (as in requirements listed above).
+Each applicant should have the equivalent of a 2.5 or higher GPA (as in requirements listed above).
 Other appropriate requirements may be established by the individual engineering departments.

 A student admitted conditionally is required to maintain a "B" average for the first 12 semester hours of graduate coursework and to remove any conditions imposed for admission in order to continue graduate study.